Big infrastructure bill in peril; GOP threatens filibuster

-Tensions were rising Tuesday as Republicans prepared to mount a filibuster over what they see as a rushed and misguided process.
-With Biden preparing to hit the road to rally support for his big infrastructure ideas — including some $3.5 trillion in a follow up bill — restless Democrats say it's time to at least start debate on this first phase of his proposals.
+Tensions were rising as Republicans prepared to mount a filibuster over what they see as a rushed and misguided process.
+With Biden preparing to hit the road to rally support for his big infrastructure ideas — including some $3.5 trillion in a follow-up bill — restless Democrats say it's time to at least start debate on this first phase of his proposals.

-“It is not a fish or cut bait moment,” said Senate Majority Leader Chuck Schumer, D-N.Y., describing the procedural vote as just a first step to ”get the ball rolling" as bipartisan talks progress.
+“It is not a fish or cut bait moment,” Senate Majority Leader Chuck Schumer, D-N.Y., said Tuesday, describing the procedural vote as just a first step to ”get the ball rolling" as bipartisan talks progress.

 Six months after Biden took office, his signature “Build Back Better” campaign promise is at a key moment that will test the presidency and his hopes for a new era of bipartisan cooperation in Washington.